alchemycodelab/computer-setup/prework/ubuntu/5_node.md

 1. Run this command in your terminal to install NVM `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash`

 1. Close your terminal and open it back up again.
 1. Type `nvm install node`.
-If this seems to do something cool, take a screenshot.
+If this seems to do something cool, take a screenshot screenshot to submit as proof that you got this working

 It should look something like this:

 ![](../nvm.png)

 1. Type `node -v` and take a screenshot.
-If it shows you some numbers, take a screenshot to submit.
+If it shows you some numbers, take a screenshot to submit as proof that you got this working.

 It should look something like this: